sumansamui/IndiaAI_CyberGuard_AI_Hackathon/README.md

 - Sankalpa Das (Dept of ECE, NIT Durgapur)

-Problem Statement : Development of an NLP Model for Text Analytics and Classification
+## Problem Statement : Development of an NLP Model for Text Analytics and Classification

-Objective:
+## Objective:
-o To develop an NLP model that categorizes complaint based on victim, type of fraud and other relevant parameters used for text classification and preparing the final model.
+To develop an NLP model that categorizes complaint based on victim, type of fraud and other relevant parameters used for text classification and preparing the final model.